How to start bullet journaling

 - Buy school supplies

-If it is very important I might right down:
+If it is very important I might write down:

 - * Buy school supplies